Pauline Little

 She voices the twins Lotus and Jasmine in The Little Flying Bears, Maya in Maya the Bee, Francine in Samurai Pizza Cats and Caillou's Grandma in Caillou.

 She can also be seen in The Day After Tomorrow and Last Exit.
 Her stage roles included the 1993 production of Peter Cureton's Passages.

-Bio
+Personal life

 Born in Scotland to theatrical parents, Little was raised in Montreal.
 Pauline graduated with a BFA in Theatre Performance from Concordia University in 1982 and began acting soon after.
 She started in theatre and then moved on to movies and television, but later moved on to doing voice acting work for animation.

 She is married to actor and fellow Canadian Mark Camacho.
 Their son, Jesse Camacho, is also an actor, best known for the television series Less Than Kind.